What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 The island of Djugarden also boasts a large amusement park: Grona Lund Tivoli.
 You’ll be able to enjoy a wide range of attractions almost with your feet in the water.

-What to do in Stockholm in 3 days?
-Our itinerary
+What to do in 3 days: our itinerary

 Day 1: Discovering the city center and historic town center